Erythropoietin: (EPO) may cause seizures occurs after 90 days from

 - Infection: hepatitis B, hepatitis C or syphilis

-- Certain medications, such as gold salts and nonsteroidal anti-inflammatory drugs
+- Certain medications, such as gold salts and nonsteroidal

 - Solid cancerous tumors or blood cancers (Lymphoma)